G0blinG/funkwhale-docker/readme.md

 # HTTPS
 Please make sure you have the correct hostname and DNS setup prior to running the script, else nginx and certbot will fail.

+# Why use this over the instructions/easy install script on Funkwhales site?
+I was having difficulty setting up funkwhale on a vm so I made this script so I could declaratively troubleshoot the steps I was taking.
+If it's not useful to you, feel free to make your own!
+I also found some issues in their instructions later on that haven't been updated (last time I checked), I think mis-referencing a env file.